modelflows/modelflowsapp/_research/ai-models/air-pollution/2026_air_pollution.md

 By combining DEA and Robust Optimization, the proposed methodology reduces sensitivity to data fluctuations and offers a more realistic assessment of urban sustainability performance.
 The framework can support policy evaluation, urban planning, energy management, and sustainable development strategies in complex socio-economic systems.

-## Scientific Contribution

-This work demonstrates that Robust Data Envelopment Analysis provides a reliable framework for evaluating urban energy efficiency under uncertainty.
-By combining DEA and Robust Optimization, the proposed methodology reduces sensitivity to data fluctuations and offers a more realistic assessment of urban sustainability performance.
-The framework can support policy evaluation, urban planning, energy management, and sustainable development strategies in complex socio-economic systems.

 ## Relevance for ModelFLOWs

 This research illustrates the application of advanced data-driven methodologies to large-scale urban systems.